Modulation equation and SPDEs on unbounded domains: Existence and Uniqueness of solutions

 As already mentioned this result at least on bounded domains is well known.
 Usually one would estimate the $v^2-v^4$ by $C-v^2$ in order to obtain bounds on the $L^2$-norm that are uniform in time.
 But as we are only after the existence of solutions in this section, we keep the $L^4$-norm in order to exploit that regularity.

-The following corollary is standard for a-priori estimates as in Lemma \ref{lem:apprio}.
+The following corollary is standard for a priori estimates as in Lemma \ref{lem:apprio}.
 First by neglecting the negative terms on the right hand side and by applying Gronwall inequality we obtain an $L^\infty(0,T,L^2_\varrho)$-bound.
 The final two estimates follow by integrating in time the inequality in Lemma \ref{lem:apprio}.

 \begin{corollary} Under the assumptions of the previous Lemma~\ref{lem:apprio} the sequence $\{v^{(n)}\}_{n\in\N}$ is uniformly bounded in $L^\infty(0,T,L^2_\varrho) \cap L^2(0,T, H^2_\varrho)\cap L^4(0,T,L^4_\varrho)$ for all $T>0$.
 Moreover, $\{v^{(n)}\}_{n\in\N}$ is also uniformly bounded in